 You can purchase shipping boxes from department stores; office supply stores; discount chains and your local post office, UPS or FedEx locations.

 Wrap your glass ornament in several layers of foam packing sheets.
 Keep the foam sheets close to the shape of the ornament with the first few layers so that any impact will be on the foam instead of the ornament itself.
 Carefully tape the foam sheets into place.
 The Christmas ornament packaging should fit snugly around the fragile object.

 Place packing peanuts on the bottom of the box, filling about half of it with them.
-Leave room for the ornament to be placed and surrounded by the rest of the packing peanuts.
+Leave room for the ornament to be surrounded with the rest of the packing peanuts.

-Place the wrapped ornament on top of the packing peanuts and fill in the remainder of the space with more packing peanuts.
+Place the wrapped ornament on top of the packing peanuts and fill in the remainder of the space with more packing peanuts for cushioning.
 Fill the box with peanuts so that the box is full but not mounded with material to the point of overflowing.

-Avoid using other materials, such as newspaper to pack your box, as they weigh more than the aforementioned materials and can cause your shipping cost to increase dramatically.
+Avoid using other materials, such as newspaper, to pack your box, as it weighs more than the aforementioned materials and can cause your shipping cost to increase dramatically.

 Tape the box with at least two layers of packing tape.
 If the contents of your box move around after sealing it, your ornament is more likely to break.
 To check this, lightly jostle your box and if the contents move, consider repacking the box.